Expat’s Guide To Living In Mallorca

 After visiting Mallorca for family holidays a lot growing up, I fell in love with the island and always had the thought in the back of my mind that I would eventually move there one day.
 Little did I know that it would actually come to fruition and I would be able to spend every day on the Mediterranean haven.

-Whether you want the sunny and iconic beaches of Palma de Mallorca or the more high-life of Santa Ponsa, there is something for everyone on the largest of the Balearic Islands.
-So, there is no wonder that so many expats are making the move to Mallorca full time.
+Whether you want Palma de Mallorca’s Lin and more high life with iconic beaches or Santa Ponsa, there is something for everyone in the largest of the Bellerian islands.
+Therefore, it is no surprise that so many expats are moving to mallorca full time.

 I’ve really enjoyed my time so far living in Mallorca, which is why I thought it would be useful to share my experience to those who are thinking of doing the same.
 So, without further ado, let’s explore whether Mallorca is the right living destination for you.